Montana-Media-Arts/sonic-programming/Syllabus.md

 - Unexcused absences will affect your grade.
 - One absence is allowed; after that, your final overall grade for the course will drop by 2.5 pts out of 100 for each additional absence.
 - You are expected to work with colleagues to catch-up on what you missed.

 ## Plagiarism and Cheating Policy

-Students are expected to adhere to academic conduct policies of the University of Montana as explained in the [Student Conduct Code](http://www.umt.edu/vpesa/).
-All students should act with personal integrity, respect other students’ dignity, rights, and property, and help create and maintain an environment in which all can succeed.
+Students are expected to adhere to academic conduct policies of the University of Montana as explained in Section V of your [University of Montana Student Conduct Code](http://www.umt.edu/vpesa/Dean%20of%20Students/default.php):  “Academic misconduct is subject to an academic penalty by the course instructor and/or a disciplinary sanction by the University.
+Academic misconduct is defined as all forms of academic dishonesty, including but not limited to:  (1) plagiarism, (2) misconduct during an examination or academic exercise, (3) unauthorized possession of examination or other course materials, (4) tampering with course materials, (5) submitting false information, (6) submitting work previously presented in another course, (7) improperly influencing conduct, (8) substituting, or arranging substitution, for another student during an examination or other academic exercise, (9) facilitating academic dishonesty, and (10) Altering transcripts, grades, examinations, or other academically related documents.”

 Dishonesty will not be tolerated in this course.
 This includes, but is not limited to, cheating on tests, cheating on assignments, fabricating information or citations, having unauthorized possession of examinations, submitting work of another person or work previously used, or tampering with the academic work of other students.